Did you know?

 Since the Helicoprion lived during one of the most devastating global extinction catastrophes in history, how it went extinct isn’t clear.
 A possible leading theory is that with a majority of prey species going extinct, the Helicoprion managed to survive for a few million years while struggling until it faded out of existence.

-- Helicoprion, unlike shark species, didn’t lose teeth.
+2. Unlike shark species, they didn’t lose teeth.

 FAQs